 Conclusion

-The nanocomposites have drawn not only the attention of business organizations but also government bodies across the globe.
+The nanocomposites have drawn the attention not only of business organizations but also of government bodies across the globe.

 The European Union recently started funding research projects in Packaging technology using Nano-enabled bio-based materials to upscale them for market applications.

-Similarly, the Government of the UK funds innovations in Nanocomposite mono materials with high barrier properties for food packaging applications.
+Similarly, the UK Government funds innovations in nanocomposite monomers with high barrier properties for food packaging applications.

 These investments show that this sustainable solution is bound to trend in the sustainable packaging industry.